jeromeetienne/better.js/README.md

 ====
 * rename to hardening.js ?
   * safer.js
-* put jsdoc2debug.js in npm
+* DONE put jsdoc2debug.js in npm
-* put debug.js in bower
+* DONE put debug.js in bower
 * how to easily include it in node.js ?
   * single require ?